harvesit/harvesit/README.md

 Harvesit fosters understanding and participation to address these struggles.

-# 🔭 The Vision: Self-Reliant, Sustainable Towns
+# 🔭 The Vision :stars: Self-Reliant, Sustainable Towns

 Harvesit aims to transform local food systems by connecting growers and consumers directly.
 This facilitates commerce but also mutual understanding around sustainable, small-scale agriculture.